 ARC physicians and staff review all comments and act to rectify issues.
 Since the purpose of the feedback is to allow us to improve the overall patient experience, we display the last 90 days of comments which are the most relevant for the practice.

-No. Only patients having an outpatient visit by an ARC physician receive a survey.
-The results are based entirely from patients who have actually been treated by the physician in our clinics.
+No. Only patients having an outpatient visit by an ARC physician or APC receive a survey.
+The results are based entirely from patients who have actually been treated by the physician or APC in our clinics.

 Comments are reviewed and approved prior to being published to the website.
 If a comment contains any personally identifiable information, that information will be removed from the comment.